turri21/TatungEinstein_poseidon-ep4cgx150/Readme.md

 Some graphics modes are not displayed properly.

-Scanlines do not work properly in 256 mode.
+Scanlines aren't displayed right in 256 mode.

 ___
 Tatung Einstein for MiSTer FPGA